MrHraza/Merci-France/README.md

 ## Features

-My understanding from the user stories was that travelling as a whole is stressful and made more difficult by the website that offer the deals/packages.
-They are often further made difficult by bad fonts used and an overload of information.
-They are not made for responsive device or not very well.
+My understanding from the user stories was that travelling as a whole is stressful and made more difficult by the websites that offer the deals/packages.
+They are often further made difficult by bad fonts and an overload of information.
+They are not made for responsive devices.
 Users are not able to make or sustain any contact with the travel agency.
-There was an inability to communicate problems and general navigation was hard.
+Also there was an inability to communicate problems and generally navigation was hard.

 To combat this I have focused my attention on certain aspects to eleviate these problems, namely:
-- easy and simple to use menu, 3 pages of the most important pages are located at the top. (homepage, contact us, sign up)
+- An easy and simple to use menu, 3 of the most important pages are located at the top. (homepage, contact us, sign up)
 - easy to read, consistant and professional font throughout the website.
 - large and easy to navigate submenu located on the homepage.
 This is made using universally recognised icons.
 - a minimalistic style to combat the convaluted space that is a travel homepage.
 This was made consistant throughout the website.
-- a contact us/customer service form, this was made both form feedback and help.
+- a contact us/customer service form, this was made for both feedback and help.
 - sustained contact can be made via the sign-up form.
 Users will receive regular emails from discover france.
 - the website can be accessed easily on a mobile or tablet device, keeping the minimalistic style on both these devices.